 When a drug developer files a 505(b)(2) NDA or ANDA, it is required to certify to the FDA that no patent information on the drug product and drug substance that claims the reference listed drug, in the case of an ANDA, or on which investigations that were relied on by the developer for approval of its application were conducted, in the case of a 505(b)(2) application, as well as claiming methods of use for such drug, has been submitted to FDA.
 Alternatively, applicants may certify that such patents have expired, the date any such patent will expire, or that any such patent is invalid or will not be infringed by the manufacture, sale or use of the new drug for which the 505(b)(2) NDA or ANDA is submitted.
-Approval of an NDA is not effective until each listed patent expires, unless the applicant certifies that the patents are not infringed or invalid, or indicates, in the case of method of use patents, that the applicant is not seeking approval for the patent holder and the holder of the branded product NDA within set timeframes.
+Approval of an NDA is not effective until each listed patent expires, unless the applicant certifies that the patents are not infringed or invalid, or indicates, in the case of method of use patents, that the applicant is not seeking approval for the patented method of use.
+If the applicant certifies that the patents are not infringed or are invalid, the applicant must so notify the patent holder and the holder of the branded product NDA within set timeframes.
 A patent holder or NDA holder may then bring a patent infringement lawsuit within 45 days of receiving notice.
 In such a case, the FDA is precluded by statute from making an approval effective until the earlier of 30 months after the receipt of the certification notice by the patent or NDA holder, a final court decision of non-infringement or patent invalidity, settlement, or a shorter or longer period as determined by the court.
 Challenges of this type are not uncommon.
 Similar procedures exist in Canada under the Patented Medicines (Notice of Compliance) Regulations.